Volunteer in Nepal

 Childcare – Kathmandu

-Volunteers on our Childcare project in Kathmandu work in orphanages based in the suburban outskirts of Kathmandu, rather than in the central areas of the city.
-This project offers a different setting to what you might expect and is based in the hills and farms surrounding Kathmandu.
-The general role of the volunteer is to act as an older sibling to the children and assist local children in their day-to-day routines.
-The specific tasks of each volunteer vary depending on the orphanage in which the volunteer is placed and the assistance required at the time of placement.
-As the children attend school during the day, volunteers tend to work in two shifts: one in the morning preparing them and often walking them to school; in the afternoon volunteers may walk them home from school and again take on the role of an older sibling.
+Volunteers on our Childcare project in Kathmandu work in childcare centres in a number of placements located in different areas in Kathmandu.
+Some placements are more rural and on the hills surrounding Kathmandu, while others are more centrally located.
+The specific tasks of each volunteer vary depending on the childcare centre in which the volunteer is placed and the assistance required at the time of placement.
 The tasks involved on the childcare project ranges from caring for children, to teaching, assisting with homework and arranging activities, such as painting, singing, and sports activities.
 Within our Kathmandu placements there is scope to do construction/maintenance work around the placements and our local team are very supportive of these initiatives.
 There is also the opportunity to work within a special needs school in central Kathmandu, where volunteers are able to assist in the education and therapy treatments for children and young adults.
 If you are after a challenging and rewarding volunteering experience then our Kathmandu Childcare placements are for you.

 The large majority of Nepali children do not have access to a good standard of education.
 This is due to the lack of financial and physical resources in Nepal, as well as the remote mountain geography of the country.
 Volunteers on the Teaching English project teach English in public or private schools in Nepal, depending on the need for volunteers at the time of placement.
 Volunteers on this project can also assist in creating low-cost teaching materials for the schools and help organize health checkups for students.
 Volunteers are also involved in organizing other school activities, such as sports or sanitation programs.
 It is important to be aware that volunteers may be required to teach other subjects during their time on the Teaching English project, including Maths, Science and Social Studies.
 As volunteers work with the support of IVHQ’s local team and placement staff, they do not need to be qualified or experienced teachers to participate.
 However, we encourage volunteers to come prepared by completing some relevant training.
 Visit our Online TEFL course page to learn how to gain an internationally-recognized TEFL certification at a discounted rate.